The wind in my hair. Sunshine on my face. Stunning scenery slipping by…

 We then descended through the 5.3-mile-long Otira Tunnel, and emerged to cloudy skies and a light rain.
 We had reached New Zealand's West Coast, which is known for its often-soggy climate.
 I was perfectly happy to give up my spot in the open-air car and return to my comfy seat.

-I grabbed some snacks at the onboard cafe bar (at reasonable prices, I may add), popped on my headphones, and simply enjoyed the rest of the ride.
+I grabbed some snacks at the onboard cafe bar, popped on my headphones, and simply enjoyed the rest of the ride.
 There was occasional commentary about the areas we were passing through as we continued on, but I never felt as though I was being bombarded with facts.
 I could have easily drifted off to sleep, had I been so inclined.

 We arrived in Greymouth in the early afternoon, completing our coast-to-coast train journey.
 I was sad to see it end, but also really glad I now had one more fantastic New Zealand experience to tuck away in my memory.